WaiBOP Football are supporting Positive Vibes Only in 2026.

 “It was good to see all the reminders and it was a theme we pushed with our team, not only to reinforce fair play, but to keep them positive and motivated when the going got tough.”

-Positive Vibes Only returned to Weir Rose Bowl in 2024, with signage around the grounds and sticker & temporary tattoo handouts.
+Positive Vibes Only returned to Weir Rose Bowl in 2024 and 2025 with signage around the grounds and sticker & temporary tattoo handouts.
 A Positive Vibes tent ran mini competitions and giveaways.
 Check out the video where we asked kids about what they wanted to hear from the sidelines while they were playing.

 One of our objectives is to bring attention to the role every parent plays in shaping the football experiences of their child and those around them every time they are in a football environment.
 We want the sports field to be a safe and positive place for our tamariki and rangatahi"